-The documentation provided by the Rubin Construction Project will conform to the document archiving architecture developed by the Rubin Operations team.
-The final delivered documentation will be negotiated between the Rubin Construction Project and Rubin Operations.
+The documentation provided by the Rubin Construction Project will conform to the document archiving architecture developed by the Rubm Operations team.

 - Report(s) documenting final as-built configuration of the hardware and software (see previous section) - Report(s) documenting any modifications to the observatory that deviates for planned implements e.g. field modifications made during the course of final commissioning activities; - Report(s) of any non-compliance with system requirements and specifications; - A report on the unresolved "punch list" items these are technical items that will need attention post construction completeness to improve operational performance, but extend beyond verification of system requirements; and - A report from the Construction of recommendation for improvements based on results from commissioning.